microfan1/CROWN/README.md

 Firstly, we need an estimator of precision matrix for the return data.

-This repository shows the method **CROWN** along with 4 other popular methods:
+This repository shows the method **CROWN** using a residual-based nodewise regression to get the estimate of covariance, along with 4 other popular methods:
 1. **NODEWISE** from [A Nodewise Regression Approach to Estimating Large Portfolios]
 2. **POET** from [Large Covariance Estimation by Thresholding Principal Orthogonal Complements]
 3. **NLS**  from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]
 4. **SF-NLS** from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]

-The paper detailing the theory and methodology behind the CROWN estimator is publicly available and can be accessed at [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).
+The paper detailing the methodology for the CROWN estimator is available at [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).

 ## 2. Required packages